sude-go/Student-Mental-Health-Analysis/README.md

-# 🎓 Student Mental Health Analysis using SQL
+# 🎓 Student Mental Health Analysis

 This project analyzes the mental health status of university students, focusing on academic pressure, emotional well-being, and demographic influences.